 Here’s what affects postage pricing:

-Besides accuracy, other considerations affecting direct mail costs for lists are:
+Besides accuracy, other considerations affecting direct mailing list costs are:

 - Purchase vs. rental of list data